 In 1990 he was deployed to Northern Iraq during Operation Desert Storm.
 Holland was tasked with deep reconnaissance and sniper missions.
 Upon completing the deployment, he was awarded the Navy Achievement Medal and was sent to Sniper School.

 He completed Naval Special Warfare Sniper School at Atterbury, Indiana as an honor graduate and received the top shooter award.

-In 1992, Holland went for screening to the Naval Special Warfare Development Group (DEVGRU, Seal Team 6).
+In 1992, Holland went for screening by the Naval Special Warfare Development Group (DEVGRU, Seal Team 6).
 This organization recruits the top 1% of all SEALS in the Navy.
 In the summer of 1992, he left SEAL Team 8 and checked in to DEVGRU.
 Only three years later, Kevin Holland left the Navy.

 Private sector and then Delta Force

-He completed the 8 month Special Forces Qualification Course (Q Course) in 2005 and earned his Special Forces Tab and Green Beret.
+He completed the 8-month Special Forces Qualification Course (Q Course) in 2005 and earned his Special Forces Tab and Green Beret.